lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ### enqueue()

-Check to see that the face detection model is enabled.
+A check is made to see that the face detection model is enabled.

 ```cpp
     void enqueue(const cv::Mat &frame) {